chloeekk/chloeekk.github.io/content/posts/claude-code-seo-skills/index.md

 It evaluates whether content contains structured, extractable facts and statistics for LLMs.
 It also checks heading hierarchy (H1→H3) and “answer-first” formatting to ensure compatibility with generative engines like ChatGPT and Perplexity.

+**Model Selection for Different Tasks:**
+The effectiveness of these analysis dimensions depends heavily on choosing the right AI model type.
+For structured data extraction and E-E-A-T signal detection, [inference models](https://chloevolution.com/posts/inference-model-vs-general-purpose-model/) excel due to their logical reasoning capabilities.
+For content rewriting and creative optimization suggestions, general-purpose models are more suitable.
+Understanding these distinctions helps optimize both execution speed and output quality.

 It expands visibility from “ranking” to **“citation.”** Through the `AI Citation Readiness` metric, it guides optimization for **entity clarity**, enabling traffic acquisition in the AI search era.

 **D. Dimension 4: Quantified Scoring & Priority Action Plan**